Edznux/hubot-ethereum/README.md

 ## Commands available

 - add <address> : Attach address to your user
-- rm | delete | remove <address> : Detach address from the current user
+- rm | delete | remove <address or index> : Detach <address> from the current user.
+Index is provided by the "list" command.
 - list : list addresses from the current user
 - check <address> : Get balance from the address provided
 - balance : Get the balance of the current user
 - nanopool [balance] : Get nanopool balance of the current user (if the miner has mined something
-- ethpool [balance] : Get ethpool balance of the current user (if the miner has mined something
-- ethereumpool [balance] : Get ethereumpool balance of the current user (if the miner has mined something)
 - transaction : List latest transaction of the current user
 - price : value of ethereum
 - p : alias for price